neverfap-deluxe/nfd-api/content/content_articles/EDIT--SON--C--your-porn-addiction-is-not-who-you-are.md

 And that's really all there is to know about it.

-{{< hr3 "Which is also to say that all those aspects which you believe are wrong with you are due to your porn addiction." >}}
+{{< hr3 "Which is also to say that a large part of those things which are wrong with you, are due to your porn addiction." >}}

 So to go back to our first question, are you actually addicted to those extreme fetishes you watch?

-Well for the time being, yes, because you are a porn addict and that's what you've trained your mind to like.
+Well, for the time being, yes, because you are a porn addict and that's what you've trained your mind to like.

 However, what this also means once you overcome your porn addiction, you no longer will be thinking about those fetishes, because you won't be thinking about porn at all.